Healthy Mac & Cheese Recipe

 8. Bake in the oven for 10-15 minutes or until the filling is hot and the cheese is golden.

-9. To serve, divide the Mac and Cheese with Spinach over two serving bowls.
+9. To serve, divide over two serving bowls.
 Enjoy!

 Give this mac and cheese recipe a try!

-Are there any other comfort food recipes you would like to see get a healthy makeover?
+Are there any other comfort foods you would like to see get a healthy recipe makeover?
 Let me know in the comments!